 2003 We open a new aerogel manufacturing facility in Frankfurt, Germany, allowing us to deliver solutions to customers around the world.

-2004 We enter into a carbon black joint venture in Tianjin, China with China National Bluestar (Group) Corporation.
+2004 We enter into a fumed metal oxide joint venture in Jiangxi, China with China National Bluestar (Group) Corporation.

 2008 Patrick M. Prevost becomes president and chief executive officer.